Updated: Aug 5

 "Saul replied, 'When I SAW that the men were scattering, and that you did not come at the set time, and that the Philistines were assembling at Mikmash, I THOUGHT, Now the Philistines will come down against me at Gilgal, and I have not sought the Lord’s favor.
 So I FELT COMPELLED TO offer the burnt offering.'"
 (I Samuel 13:11-12, emphasis mine)

-In such moments, if we don't quickly recognize the error of our fleshly mindset, then, like King Saul, our feelings and fleshly compulsions will dictate the moment.
-And what will result is disobedience that's equal to this king's disobedience when, overruled by his own thoughts, he did not wait on Samuel, as he had been clearly instructed to do; and equal to Eve's disobedience in the Garden of Eden when, deceived by the voice of the Serpent, she spoke and acted contrarily against God's command.
+In such moments, if we don't quickly recognize the error of our earthly mindset, then, like King Saul, our feelings and fleshly compulsions will dictate the moment.
+And what will result is disobedience equivalent to this king's disobedience when, overcome and overruled by his own thoughts, he did not wait on Samuel as he had been clearly instructed to do; and equal to Eve's disobedience in Eden when, deceived by the voice of the serpent, she spoke and acted contrarily to God's command.

 Such actions are not conducive to the life of faith we are called to live as disciples of Christ.

-Even weak and weary from hunger, when tempted by Satan to take matters into his own hands, Jesus consistently declared, "It is written. . ."
+Even weak and weary from hunger in the wilderness, when tempted by Satan to take matters into His own hands, Jesus consistently declared, "It is written. . ."
 (Matthew 4:1-11).
-And in the dark suffering of Gethsemane's Garden, when tempted to think differently than the realities of his Father's good and perfect will (evidenced by his words, "My Father, if it is possible, may this cup be taken from me."), still, the Savior uttered."Yet not as I will, but as your will" (Matthew 26:39).
+And in the dark suffering of Gethsemane's Garden, when tempted to think differently than the realities of His Father's good and perfect will (evidenced by the words, "My Father, if it is possible, may this cup be taken from me"), still the Savior uttered, "Yet not as I will, but as your will" (Matthew 26:39).